-It is the intent of the district to ensure that students who are disabled within the definition of Section 504 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act are identified, evaluated and provided with appropriate educational services.
+It is the intent of the district to ensure that all students who are disabled within the definition of Section 504 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act are identified, evaluated and provided with appropriate educational services.

 The School provides a free appropriate public education in the least restrictive environment and necessary related services to all children with disabilities enrolled in the school.
-The term "children with disabilities" means children between ages 3 and the day before their 22nd birthday for whom it is determined that special education services are needed.
+The term "children with disabilities" means children between ages 3 and the day before their 22nd birthday for whom it is determined that special education services are needed, except those children with disabilities who turn 22 years of age during the school year are eligible for special education services through the end of the school year.
 It is the intent of the school to ensure that students with disabilities are identified, evaluated, and provided with appropriate educational services.

 A copy of the publication "Explanation of Procedural Safeguards Available to Parents of Students with Disabilities" may be obtained from the school district office.
 Students with disabilities who do not qualify for an individualized education program, as required by the federal Individuals with Disabilities Education Act and implementing provisions of this Illinois law, may qualify for services under Section 504 of the federal Rehabilitation Act of 1973 if the student (i) has a physical or mental impairment that substantially limits one or more major life activities, (ii) has a record of a physical or mental impairment, or (iii) is regarded as having a physical or mental impairment.

-For more information regarding the identification, assessment and placement of children with disabilities, please contact Michael Carlson, Principal, at 309-792-1232 or mcarlson@csd190.com.
+For more information regarding the identification, assessment and placement of children with disabilities, please contact Michael Carlson, Principal, at 309-792-1232 or mcarlson@csd190.org.